top of page

 • Barnes & Thornburg LLP: $100,000

-So what's in Trump's "Big Beautiful Bill"?
+What's in trump's "Big Beautiful Bill"?

 • $5 trillion in tax cuts that disproportionately benefit the rich and burden the poor